 A montage of weddings from all four seasons and one nifty Jane Austen how-to #Wedding Porn#arizona#games#headpiece#peacock feathers#reception cards#roundup#winter December 12 | Catherine Clark enidjcoleslaw As we near the end of 2011, the Offbeat Flickr Pool seemed to cover all of the year's celebrations and seasons.
 It felt nice to see some warmth and sun (for those of us in chilly climates).
 Make sure you're adding your winter and holiday photos into the pool for the coming weeks as well!
 In the meantime, enjoy these selections from the Offbeat Flickr Pool and the Offbeat Bride Pinterest account.
 In Spring-like fashion, this couple whipped out the Twister to enjoy a little roll-around in the outdoors.
 Plus, who wouldn't dig the blue espadrille-style shoes and paisley tie?
 Photo by Rebekah Johnson.
 In addition to being very brave Twister-ing in a wedding dress, our bride also sported a little shock of blue in her hair and this gorgeous flowery headband.
 Photo by Rebekah Johnson.
 Tribe member Tamarasaurus' Grand Canyon wedding will make anyone think of summer.
 Photo by Brandon Kowallis.
 Here's a close-up of Tamarasaurus' dried flower bouquet.
 Photo by Brandon Kowallis.
 Katie's groom Jesse and his groomsman bust a move in the Fall leaves.
 Photo by Sean Sherman Photography.
 Megan recently covered some guh-mazing card boxes, but I have just one more to add, which I know she will appreciate.
 Katie and Ron's shark card box encourages everyone to feed the card shark.
 Photo by Tami Melissa Photography.
 Elyse and Perry successfully combined a big top hat, an ice blue dress (with gloves), and an AMAZING peacock parasol into one photo.
 Photo by Daybreak Studios.
 In the spirit of winter.
 Source: ruffledblog.com via Offbeat Bride on Pinterest Source: Mary Dougherty via Catherine on Pinterest Bonus photo: Meiling and Peter pay homage to The Room by inexplicably tossing around a football in their formal wear.
 Photo by Cahoots Photography I saw these Jane Austen-style patterns that I would love to see in an Austen-inspired wedding for my own selfish desires.
 Someone go do that, report back, and make us all swoon, eh?
 Source: compulsivecraftiness.com via Offbeat Bride on Pinterest Click these Clicky Links with DIY flair: What we've pinned this week: a giant peanut butter cup cake, DIY lace jewelry, and a gorgeous aubergine ombre gown.
 Offbeat Home shares how to infuse vodka for gifts or weddings or whenever!
 To use a terrible joke, this vintage French wedding started out on the right foot — on a tight rope!
 (Via British Pathe, thanks Ashley!)
 Instructables offers up a tutorial for making steampunk-style goggles.
 If you're having a winter wedding (or just need a new project), here's how to make glittery ornaments from Valley and Co.
 This has to be the cutest little Zelda proposal this side of Hyrule.
 Hey, photographers!
 I love you and do my best to attribute all Monday Montage photos, but sometimes brides don't include your info when they submit photos.
 If I've featured your work but it isn't properly credited, email me!
 Reporter Name * Reporter Email * Original text Enter the original text here.
 Edited text* Enter your suggested copyedit here.
 Notes You can add a note for the editor here. * Required information.
 Fix Typo Catherine Clark Catherine Clark (aka Superman) is Offbeat Bride's Editor.
 In her spare time she loiters at her local library, makes art, watches movies en masse, plays video and tabletop games, poorly cooks healthy things, cuddles with her feline fur baby, and blogs at BijouxandBits.com. @enidjcoleslaw @bijouxandbits @bijouxandbits PREVIOUS Charis & Jarrell's serendipitous Anglo-Catholic homemade wedding NEXT A butch bridentity crisis: pretending I don't care Show/Hide comments [ 4 ] Ahhhh, my fiance and I have totally planned to have some "The Room" shots.
 If you haven't seen the movie… you haven't lived.
 4 agree Reply YES!
 And you MUST upload those pics to the Flickr pool!
 Awesome idea.
 Reply You're tearing me apart! 😉 Reply Ahhh us too!
 Our apartment has several framed photos of spoons.
 Need that football toss in wedding garb photo.
 Reply Join the conversation Cancel Reply Your email address will not be published.
-Required fields are marked * Comment Notify me of follow-up comments by email.
-No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
+Required fields are marked * Comment Participate in this conversation via e-mail No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.